Home arrow breadcrumb Blog arrow breadcrumb How to Cite Your Sources for your World of 8 Billion Video

 So if you were using this photo, you would list it in your citation list like this:

 A simple model of Earth using Autodesk Maya” by Kevin Gill is licensed under CC BY-SA 2.0.
+You will also want to add this credit line to the photo used in your video.

 Questions